Rav3nX/CBR-Libary-Downloads-Manager/README.md

 # CBR-Libary-Downloads-Manager
-A Simple program to help organise digital comic collections.
+A Simple program to help organise digital comic collections and downloads sorting.

 I threw this together to help check for new files in my various downloads folders that where new files not in my comic libary.